Accidents at Work and How to Claim

 Remember, the law states that PPE should be a last resort – the employer should do all they can to avoid the risk of injury before turning to PPE.

-The Manual Handling Operations Regulations 1992 state that the employer must first do all they can to avoid employees having to engage in manual handling.
-To do this they could use lifting equipment for example, or perhaps rethink the work system.
+The Manual Handling Operations Regulations (1992) state that all employers must do everything in their power to avoid the need for employees to engage in manual handling.

-If they can prove that manual handling was unavoidable they will then need to prove they did everything they could to avoid the risk of injury, such as two man lifts, breaking up the load, avoiding stairs etc. They also need to advise employees about the weight of a load and must also ensure employees are suitably trained and that each task is risk assessed.
+If they can prove that manual handling was unavoidable, they will then need to prove that they did everything they could to avoid the risk of injury, such as two man lifts, breaking up the load, avoiding stairs etc. They also need to advise employees about the weight of a load and ensure that the employees concerned are suitably trained.
+Each lifting task should also be risk assessed.

 Work at Height and Falls From Ladders

-All employees working at height are protected by the Work at Height Regulations 2005.
+All employees working at height are protected by the Work at Height Regulations (2005).
 These European-based laws dictate strict rules to protect employees when working at height.
-All work at height, including working on ladders, must be risk assessed and the equipment used must be suitable.
-These laws also protect employees who are injured by falling objects.